History in Nagpur

-The day the tide turned in another England tour to India, as they squared the series with an eight-wicket win in the second Test in Delhi.
+The day the tide turned in another England tour to India, when they squared the series with an eight-wicket win in the second Test in Delhi.
 Most of them still had no answer to young leggie Laxman Sivaramakrishnan - he took seven of the 11 English wickets to fall - but Tim Robinson did.
 Playing in only his second Test, he anchored England's first innings with a magnificent eight-hour 160.
 England's old stagers Phil Edmonds and Pat Pocock (combined match figures: 160-57-306-13, combined age: 72) gave India a taste of their own medicine.

 The urn returned to Australia after they completed a pounding of England in Perth to regain the Ashes lost in 2009.
 It took them only 14 days, a feat made possible thanks largely to Mitchell Johnson's scorching match-winning spells that fetched him 23 wickets in three Tests.
 There were tears among Australia's players at the WACA Ground after a morning on which they were made to wait by Ben Stokes, who sculpted a maiden century on a pitch that had become patchworked with deep and wide cracks.
 Johnson's dismissal of Matt Prior opened up one end, then Nathan Lyon defeated Stokes after lunch to begin the final drive to victory.

 Lala Amarnath scored the first Test century for India, on debut against England in the first Test in Bombay.
 Victory for England by nine wickets was the result soon after lunch on the fourth day, but an Indian legend was born.
 India were precariously placed at 21 for 2 in the second innings when Amarnath raced to his hundred in 117 minutes.
 He hit 21 fours in his 118, and added 186 with CK Nayudu - the largest partnership of the match.
 Amarnath later said the hundred was his best, and he received gold and silver cups and money for his efforts.
 When he brought up the landmark, pandemonium broke loose: the applause was long and loud and hats were thrown in the air.
-Two spectators even ran on to the pitch to garland him, much to the annoyance of Nayudu who tried to shoo them off, forgetting the ball was in play.
+Two spectators even ran on to the pitch to garland him, much to the annoyance of Nayudu, who tried to shoo them off, forgetting the ball was in play.
 The wicketkeeper Harry Elliott saw the chance to run him out but Douglas Jardine signalled him not to.

 A staggering performance from Trinidad's Phil Simmons, who was thrift personified as he hurried Pakistan to defeat in the World Series match in Sydney with amazing figures of 10-8-3-4, still the most economical for a completed ten-over spell in ODIs.
 In pursuit of West Indies' 215, Pakistan were 14 for 5 after Simmons took out Messrs Sohail, Mujtaba, Malik and Miandad, and though they recovered to something resembling respectability - Rashid Latif played perhaps the dullest ODI innings ever, a 72-ball 8 - they were still all out for 81.
 They didn't learn many lessons, though: when the teams next met, 26 days later, Pakistan were cleaned up for 71.